osamamuhammad3623/gpu_cuda_programming/cuda_notes.md

 cudaMemPrefetchAsync(ptr, size, deviceID, stream);
 kernel<<<...>>>(ptr);
 ```

+- Performance Tip: ensure that the operations in the kernel are not "expensive" when performed by the GPU, for example, the modulo operator % is expensive, so u should replace it with a simpler operation.
+Generally speaking, operations other than add/subtract/multiply are relatively expensive and takes many clock cycles to be performed.

 ### Branch divergence
 - it occurs when threads within that same warp encounter a conditional statement (like `if`) and some evaluate to `true` while others evaluate to `false`, leading to threads being executed in serial. this happens as the warp has 1 program counter, so its threads can not be in 2 places at once, so the it masks the active threads at each step.